 Click the Global Traffic Director checkbox, Click Save.

 5. Click the Config Tab and then Contact Lists

 6. Click on the plus sign

-Step 5: Give the contact list an identifiable name and enter the email addresses you would like included in the list, one per line.
-Groups are discussed in a tutorial here, however, if you are the only user for your account your contact list should be part of the default group.
-Otherwise, it should be part of whatever group is set up to have management permissions for the domain.
+Give the contact list an identifiable name and enter the email addresses you would like to include in the list, one per line.
+Groups are discussed in a tutorial here, however, if you are the only user for your account, you are automatically assigned to the default group.
 Click "Submit".

 8. Create A records with Defined GTD Regions

 10. Select your Domain Select a domain from the either the “Recently Updated Domains” box, or start typing the domain name in the textbox on the “Select Domain” tab.

 11. Enable Failover Under the “SM / FO” column next to the first A record, click “off” to configure DNS Failover.

 12. Configure Failover If you require assistance with the different options for configuration of DNS Failover, please view the DNS Failover Tutorial.